Detecting linear trend changes in data sequences: Simulation study

-\textbf{\emph{Choice of the ``tail-greediness" parameter.}} $\rho \in (0, 1)$ is a constant which controls the greediness level of the TGUW transformation in the sense that it decides how many merges are performed in a single pass over the data.
+$\rho \in (0, 1)$ is a constant which controls the greediness level of the TGUW transformation in the sense that it decides how many merges are performed in a single pass over the data.
 A large $\rho$ can reduce the computational cost but it makes the procedure less adaptive, whereas a small $\rho$ gives the opposite effect.
-Based on our empirical experience, the best performance is achieved in the range $\rho \in (0, 0.05]$ and we use $\rho=0.04$ as a default in the simulation study and data analyses.
+Based on our empirical experience, the best performance is stably achieved in the range $\rho \in (0, 0.05]$ and we use $\rho=0.04$ as a default in the simulation study and data analyses.